-Account information: Information about your account can be found in our subscription terms and conditions.
+Information about your account can be found in our subscription terms and conditions.
 To use our Service, you must create an account.
-To create an account, you are asked to submit details such as name, email address and telephone number, age, and a password you create.
+To create an account, you are asked to submit details such as name (which may be a pseudonym of your choice), email address and telephone number, age, and a password you create.

-We collect and process Users’ personal data for the following purposes:
+We use personal data for the following purposes:

 The lawful basis for processing users’ personal data

-The processing of your personal data is lawful on the basis of the following:
+The processing of your personal data is lawful based on the following:

 Other circumstances in which your personal data may be used or disclosed include the following:

-We operate the Service from the United Kingdom.
-We may use servers and cloud services to store an process data in other countries and may transfer the data to other countries for the purpose of storage and data management.
-Our Related Parties may have access to your personal data in different countries including, without limitation, the UK, the EU and the USA.
+We may use servers and cloud services in other countries and may transfer the anonymized product/ DNA trait data to other countries for the purpose of storage and data management.
+Our Related Parties may have access to our database in different countries including, without limitation, the UK, the EU and the USA.
 We ensure that when personal data is transferred across borders, we do so in compliance with the law including (in the case of data exported from the EU) by putting in place, as between us and the party receiving the data, contractual terms for the protection of the interests of data subjects in the form approved by the European Commission.